andrecrjr/bananominer-watch/readme.md

 [MIT](http://opensource.org/licenses/MIT)

-Made with 🧡 and potassium 🍌 in Brazil, Germany, and the BANANO Jungle.
+Made with :yellow_heart: and :banana: potassium in Brazil, Germany, and the BANANO Jungle :monkey::monkey:.